ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 #Debugging on mbed BLE

-This is a review of some debugging techniques that you can use when writing applications with the BLE_API on mbed boards.
-We'll look at using the interface chip, LEDs and third-party sniffers to debug applications.
+This article reviews a few of the debugging techniques that you can use when writing applications with the BLE API on mbed boards.
+We'll look at using LEDs, the interface chip and third-party sniffers to debug applications.

 ##The Quick Method: LEDs